PetercSnk/digital-forensics/volatility.md

 ## Commands

-We can use **cmdline**, **cmdscan**, and **consoles** to view the last commands run on the system.
-Commands entered into cmd.exe are processed by conhost.exe (csrss.exe before Windows 7), so even if cmd.exe is killed before a memory dump takes place there is still a chance to retrieve the commands entered.
+We can use **cmdline** to display process command line arguments.
+Commands entered into cmd.exe are processed by conhost.exe (csrss.exe before Windows 7), so even if cmd.exe is killed before a memory dump takes place there is still a chance to retrieve the commands entered from conhost.exe's memory.

 `volatility.exe -f <image fie> --profile=<OS> cmdline`

+We can also specify a process ID to see what command was run to execute that process.

+`volatility.exe -f <image file> --profile=<OS> -p <PID> cmdline`

+The plugins **cmdscan** and **consoles** work a little different as they extract command history by scanning for _COMMAND_HISTORY and _CONSOLE_INFORMATION respectively.

 `volatility.exe -f <image file> --profile=<OS> cmdscan`

 `volatility.exe -f <image file> --profile=<OS> consoles`

-The plugin cmdscan will scan for command_history whereas consoles will scan for console_information.

-We can also specify a process ID to see what command was run to execute that process.

-`volatility.exe -f <image file> --profile=<OS> -p <PID> cmdline`

 ## DLLs